 Phi is a student and pastoral candidate at Hanoi Bible College.
 With support from TLI resident faculty, the college will graduate its first class soon.
 Following that graduation, Phi plans to serve the church at Tho An, where he first came to know the Lord as a teenager.

 Formal education has given Phi the experience and credentials needed to be a pastor and public witness for Christ.
-Among his class, Phi has a keen sense for how a text of scripture or theological point will look practically in the local church.
+Phi has a keen sense for how a text of scripture or theological point will look practically in the local church.
 He is also constantly thinking about communicating these truths to believers with limited knowledge and those tempted to turn away.

 In towns like Tho An, social pressure can cause young Vietnamese believers to abandon the faith and slip back into traditional religion in order to maintain family relationships, marry well, or find a lucrative job.
 New converts often feel isolated as they watch the oldest generation of grandmothers pass away.
 There is also misunderstanding and suspicion in the community, with some people equating the Evangelical church with prevalent pseudo-Christian cults.

 To step into this challenge will require faith and imagination.
-The first class of Hanoi Bible College graduates will need confidence in God's word and his work in the church.
+The first class of Hanoi Bible College graduates will need confidence in God's Word and his work in the church.
 Phi will no doubt be tested, along with his wife and young family.
 But with prayer his training will help him to proclaim the gospel with clarity and passion, allowing this church building to serve as a witness for future generations.